muratk3n/thirdwave/en/README.md

 ---

+This minority usually causes no trouble..
+They truly must be up in arms about the latest situation.
+Sad.

+SWI: "Israel's Arab minority - Palestinian by heritage, Israeli by citizenship - is mostly descended from the Palestinians..
+Most are bilingual in Arabic and Hebrew, and feel a sense of kinship with their fellow Palestinians in the occupied West Bank and Gaza.
+And they often complain of systemic discrimination, as well as unfair access to housing, healthcare, and education services"

+---

+SWI: "We have lost control of the city and the streets" [Israeli city] Lod Mayor

+---

+SWI: "Violence in mixed Jewish-Arab towns in Israel flared early on Wednesday"

+---

+F24: Indian Covid-19 variant found in 44 countries around world, says WHO

+---

 "Families of Black Americans killed by police push for UN to intervene..
 The families have been pushing the international community to take action since last summer’s protests"

----

-"@Jill_Jorgensen

-Here's what you can get under 100k in Brooklyn.
-None of the four listings are actually homes.
-The 100k listing is a PARKING SPACE.
-The 2,600 one is a shared medical office for rent.
-The other two are vacant lots.
-Happy house-hunting!"

 ---